peterhinch/micropython_remote/README.md

  `Pin` passed to the constructor should be initialised with value 1.

 On ESP32 if an active low signal is required an external inverter must be used.

+The value of the `reps` constructor arg may need to be increased for some types of socket or in cases where radio interference is present.
+If your captures are not received, try a value of 10.
+Larger values increase RAM use but improve the probability of successful reception.
+The [rc-switch](https://github.com/sui77/rc-switch) library uses a value of 10.

 # 4. File maintenance